FBDev64/Airlib/FN.md

     - if you want bold, put 1 in bold, same for others.
 To disable, put 0.

 ## Window
-- InitWindow() :
-    - Clears the screen, for readability.

 - SegFault() :
     - Exits the program with a segmentation fault
 - clrscr() :